Objective-C 3.0 Draft Specification

 • deterministic selector/string pool emission and metadata-bearing object artifacts.

 The compiler already understands much more of the object-model surface than the runtime can fully execute today.
+The capability matrix keeps this as internal or reserved evidence until executable behavior is proven.

 Implemented in parser, semantic passes, and emitted metadata: